middlewarehq/middleware/README.md

 - Create a team and select repositories for the team.
 - See Dora Metrics for your team.
 - Update settings related to incident filters, excluded pull requests, prod branches etc to get more accurate data.

+# 📖 How we Calculate DORA

+Middleware can display DORA Metrics using exclusively GitHub Data.
+The aim is to provide DORA metrics to anyone and everyone using their Git data, regardless of other integrations.

+DORA metrics are derived from Pull Requests, Deployments, and Incidents.

+For simplicity, we synchronize your Pull Request data and classify reverted Pull Requests as incidents and merged Pull Requests as Deployments.

+**Lead Time for Changes**

+- Lead time consists of First Commit to PR Open time, First Response Time, Rework Time, Merge Time, and Merge to Deploy Time.
+- When calculating DORA using git-based data, PR merges are regarded as deployments, hence the merge to deploy time is considered as 0, while the rest of the time components remain the same.

+**Deployment Frequency**

+- This metric gauges how frequently code changes are deployed to production.
+- When considering PR merges as deployments, this can also represent the daily/weekly/monthly frequency of PR merges.

+**Mean Time to Recover (MTTR)**

+- MTTR measures how swiftly a team can restore service after a failure occurs in production.
+- The team's average incident resolution time is utilized to compute its MTTR.
+- When treating Revert PRs as incidents, the resolution time for an incident is calculated from the creation of the original PR to the merging of the revert PR.

+**Change Failure Rate (CFR)**

+- CFR quantifies the percentage of changes that result in a service impairment or outage in production, aiding in the evaluation of deployment process stability and reliability.
+- CFR is computed by linking incidents to deployments within an interval; each deployment may have several or no incidents.
+- Deployments that can be linked to any incident are considered as causing a failure or outage.
+- The fraction of deployments causing outages to the total deployments in an interval is used to determine the CFR.

 # 🛣️ Roadmap